plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 * We make it easy to track clicks on external links so you can see which of your affiliate links are more popular than others
 * We make it easy to track file downloads so you can see which of your documents are more popular than others
 * We make it easy to setup goals and custom events using CSS class names so you can track conversions and analyze conversion attribution
+* We make it easy for you to exclude specific pages from being tracked
-* You can check your stats directly in your WordPress dashboard
+* You can check your Plausible stats directly in your WordPress dashboard

 ## How to get started with Plausible Analytics